 Texas Housing Counselor (under revision) This site is another web-based searchable application that identifies potential affordable housing opportunities in any city in Texas based on your needs.
-It is maintained by Texas Housers, a organization to support low-income Texans achieve decent, affordable, housing in quality neighborhoods.
+It is maintained by Texas Housers, an organization to support low-income Texans to achieve decent, affordable, housing in quality neighborhoods.

 Housing Authority of City of Austin (HACA) administers a Housing Choice Voucher list, as well as 18 other opportunities for Project-Based Rental Assistance programs, Low-Income Housing Tax Credit housing units, and several public housing properties.
 For more information about HACA-supported housing properties, visit the Housing Authority of the City of Austin or call 512-477-4488.